LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 we pass in an object to hold a scalar thread-local variable for the dot product sum as the second argument.
 It is passed as a single-valued tuple object since, in general, we can pass in any number of variables to the method.
-The first argument is a tupe of iteration spaces for the loop levels.
+The first argument is a tuple of iteration spaces for the loop levels.
 The remaining arguments include a sequence of lambda expressions representing different parts of the inner loop body.
 We use three lambda expressions that: initialize the dot product variable (lambda 0), define the 'k' inner loop row-col dot